casper-network/docs/source/docs/casper/dapp-dev-guide/writing-contracts/session-code.md

 cargo build --release --target wasm32-unknown-unknown
 ```

-For the examples above, you may use the Makefile command:
+For the examples above, you may use the Makefiles provided:

 ```bash
 make build-contract